 Every Monday evening from July to August, concerts in the Stadspark organised by a group called Parkies attract thousands of people.
 For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert (in 2017 it featured pieces by Bach, Beethoven and Saint-Saëns) and run a few other activities throughout the year.

 For cycling enthusiasts, Aalst will be a welcome destination.
-Two events will dominate the 2017 cycling season for the onion eaters: the Natour Criterium and the Tour of Flanders.
-The Natour Criterium competition takes place the day after the Tour de France, with the winner being presented with a Napoleon Bonaparte hat and a celebratory beer instead of champagne.
-In 2016 the winner of the Tour de France also won the Criterium, but it’s anyone’s guess whether he views the Aalst victory as the pinnacle of his career… The Tour of Flanders (Ronde van Vlaanderen) is also an annual event, taking place in early April (the one-day event will be on 2 April in 2017).
+Two events will dominate the cycling season for the onion eaters: the Natour Criterium and the Tour of Flanders.
+The Natour Criterium competition takes place after the Tour de France, with the winner being presented with a Napoleon Bonaparte hat and a celebratory beer instead of champagne.
+In 2016 the winner of the Tour de France also won the Criterium, but it’s anyone’s guess whether he views the Aalst victory as the pinnacle of his career… The Tour of Flanders (Ronde van Vlaanderen) is also an annual event, taking place in early April.
 It is the last event of the Flemish Cycling Week (Vlaamse Wielerweek).
-Starting in Antwerp, this year the course passes through Aalst on its way to the finish line in Oudenaarde, where the winner is crowned as “Flanders’ Finest”.

 Carnival Time in Aalst!

 Despite these attractions, many people know of Aalst because of its famous Carnival.
-This three-day extravaganza, beginning on the Sunday before Lent (26 February in 2017), was listed by UNESCO on the list of Intangible Cultural Heritage of Humanity in 2010.
+This three-day extravaganza, beginning on the Sunday before Lent, was listed by UNESCO on the list of Intangible Cultural Heritage of Humanity in 2010.

 It is one of the most irreverent spectacles in Europe: teams of friends work throughout the year on the construction of flotillas that, on the first day of the carnival, carry giant effigies in a parade that often insult local, national and international politicians.
 Nothing is sacred and everything subject to ridicule, including the people of Aalst themselves.
 Many of the men dress up as women in over the top outfits and on Tuesday, the last day of carnival, strut their stuff in the Stoet van de Voil Jeanetten (dialect for the Parade of Dirty Sissies, Jeanette being a highly derogatory word whose use is discouraged outside of Aalst Carnaval).